Ex-CEO Braun denies 'all charges' in Wirecard fraud trial

 Munich (Germany) (AFP) – Wirecard's ex-CEO Markus Braun denied all charges against him and insisted he had no knowledge of the massive accounting fraud that brought down the German payments firm, as he took the stand for the first time on Monday.

-Prosecutors accuse the 53-year-old of commercial gang fraud, market manipulation, false accounting and breach of trust for his role in the Wirecard scandal.
+Prosecutors have accused the 53-year-old of commercial gang fraud, market manipulation, false accounting and breach of trust for his role in the Wirecard scandal.

 "I reject all the charges," Braun told judges at his trial in Munich.